eyosi-asre/eyosi-asre/README.md

  Hi there! 👋
 Welcome to my GitHub profile!
 Here's what I do:

-- 🌱 I’m currently learning arduino .
+- 🌱 I’m currently learning flutter.
 - 💻 I’m proficient in: Python